How is CoolaData Different?

 Know your CoolaData Data

-Understanding how your CoolaData data is produced and structured will assist you to get the most out of your data queries, and help you sleep better.
+Understanding how your CoolaData data is produced and structured will assist you to get the most out of your data queries.
 Your data lives in the CoolaData cloud.
 But how is it produced?
 How is it structured?

 There are three main steps involved in how CoolaData takes your data and makes it work for you: